For Aimee, a mother and business owner in Manila, Php 1,000 was all she needed to set in motion a series of life changing opportunities.

 “I started with just Php 1,000.
 I thought about how I could grow my limit, so discipline kicked in.
 I offered my products to neighbors and nearby offices.
 Over time, my limit increased as my business continued to grow as well.
 From a starting loan of Php 1,000, I’ve now achieved Gold status with Tala (reserved for Tala’s best borrowers) ,” Aimee explains.

 In just two years, she was able to double her family’s income and has raised her loan limit to Php 10,000.
-They have since moved to a bigger apartment in a safer neighborhood.
-She was even able to use the profits from her food stall to open another business selling beauty products.
-Aimee’s story is not only inspiring but valuable in determining where to prioritize efforts around financial inclusion.
-Digital accounts and payments are important but even a bank account does Aimee no good if she has nothing to put into it.
-Digital credit uniquely allows Aimee to control her cash flow and provides the capital needed to grow.
+They have since moved to a bigger apartment.
+She was also able to use the profits from her food stall to open another business selling beauty products.

-We started this company to help people like Aimee and we’re humbled by her drive and success.
+We started this company to help people like Aimee and we are excited for success.